mai-space/template-typo3-extension/.github/CODE_OF_CONDUCT.md

-# Maispace Code of Conduct
+# MaiSpace Code of Conduct

 ## Introduction